yash9904/heart-failure-prediction/README.md

-# heart-failure-prediction
+# Heart Failure Prediction
 # ~ A logistic Regression model using sklearn
-# ~ Predicts whether the person has died or not using his/her clinical reports
+# ~ Predicts whether the person's heart has failed or not using his/her clinical reports